From Wikipedia - Reading time: 52 min

 Tourism forms an integral part of the Kashmiri economy.
 Often dubbed "Paradise on Earth", Kashmir's mountainous landscape has attracted tourists for centuries.
 Notable places are Dal Lake, Srinagar Pahalgam, Gulmarg, Yeusmarg, Mughal Gardens, etc. Kashmir's natural landscape has made it one of the popular destinations for adventure tourism in South Asia.

-Baidyanath Temple at Deoghar, is one of the twelve Jyotirlingas, the most sacred abodes of Shiva, during month of Shraavana, Shravani Mela is an important festival here.[20]
+Baidyanath Temple at Deoghar, is one of the twelve Jyotirlingas, the most sacred abodes of Shiva, during the month of Shraavana, Shravani Mela is an important festival here.[20]

 Densely covered in forest, the state has many wildlife sanctuaries including Topchanchi wildlife sanctuary[21] and Palamu wildlife sanctuary.[22]